2008 Korean Series: Game 3, October 29

 Doosan returned home to their stadium in Jamsil with the series tied at 1–1 series.
 Doosan started left-handed Lee Hei-chun, and SK answered by starting Lee Jae-won in the place of the designated hitter, as he had a higher hitting average against left-handed pitchers.
 SK started Kenny Rayburn.

 The game started off as a pitcher's duel, with both pitchers striking out several batters.
 Both teams struck in the 4th inning, putting 1 run on the board each.
 SK went ahead 3–1 in the 6th, as young 3rd baseman Choi Jeong hit a 2-run home run on the first pitch of reliever Lee Jae-woo.
 Doosan answered back with a solo home run from relief catcher Choi Seung-hwan in the 7th, but SK held onto their 1-run lead to close the game up and take a 2–1 lead in the series.

-Doosan very nearly came back in the 9th inning, as closer Chong Tae-hyon loaded the bases with 1 out, but Kim Hyun-soo hit into a double-play, allowing SK to take the win and giving Chong the save.
+Doosan very nearly came back in the 9th inning, as closer Chong Tae-hyon loaded the bases with 1 out, but Hyun-soo Kim hit into a double-play, allowing SK to take the win and giving Chong the save.